Dr Gerard Lyons

 Independent non-executive director at the Bank of China (UK)

-- Attending quarterly Board meeting, plus a Chair of the Renumeration Committee and member of the Risk Committee.
+- Board member, Chair of the Renumeration & Nominations Committee & member of the Risk Committee.

-- This is one of the leading environmental groups in the world.
+- One of the leading environmental groups in the world.

-- The WBS is recognised as a leading UK business school and is now high on international standings.
+- The WBS is recognised as a leading UK and international business school.

-Advisory Council of the Official Monetary and Financial Institutions Forum, (since 2012)
+Member of the Advisory Council of the Official Monetary and Financial Institutions Forum

 Due to the extensive experience of Gerard Lyons, below is a limited selection of Gerard's work.